Published and Accepted Papers

 In addition to a dominant level factor, stock market index returns contain an “idiosyncratic financial factor” (IFF) unrelated to macroeconomic aggregates.
 We argue the IFF contaminates tests of the risk-return tradeoff in the time series and cross section, then we reevaluate these tests using an alternative index unaffected by the IFF.
 Our index generates a stronger relation between its risk premium and conditional variance.
 It also generates larger cross-sectional variation in market betas, and these exposures explain more variation in expected returns.
 Our index prices size portfolios and eliminates the pricing power of size factors across many standard factor models.

 We use the long-term Capital Market Assumptions of major asset managers and institutional investor consultants from 1987 to 2022 to provide three stylized facts about their subjective risk and return expectations on 19 asset classes.
-First, the subjective distribution of asset class returns is well described by a 1-factor structure, with this single risk factor typically explaining more than 65% of the subjective variability in asset class returns.
-Second, at least 80% of the variability in subjective expected returns is due to variability in subjective risk premia (compensation for beta) as opposed to subjective mispricing (alpha).
-And third, subjective risk and return expectations vary much more across asset classes than across institutions.
-Our findings imply that models with subjective beliefs should reflect a risk-return tradeoff.
-Additionally, accounting for this risk-return trade-off is even more important than incorporating belief heterogeneity across institutional investors when modeling multiple asset classes.
+First, there is a strong and positive subjective risk-return tradeoff, with most of the variability in subjective expected returns due to variability in subjective risk premia (compensation for market beta) as opposed to subjective alphas.
+Second, belief variation and the positive risk-return tradeoff are both stronger across asset classes than across institutions.
+And third, the subjective expected returns of these institutions predict subsequent realized returns across asset classes and over time.
+Taken together, our findings imply that models with subjective beliefs should reflect a risk-return tradeoff.
+Additionally, accounting for this subjective risk-return tradeoff when modeling multiple asset classes is even more important than incorporating average belief distortions or belief heterogeneity in our setting.

 Work in Progress